D.C.’s Delightful Debut:

 Sunday Brunch

-Whether you live and work in the District or you’re one of the countless vfb3isitors from around the world, when you go to Georgia Brown’s for Sunday Jazz Brunch you’re sure to feel at home.
+Whether you live and work in the District or you’re one of the countless visitors from around the world, when you go to Georgia Brown’s for Sunday Jazz Brunch you’re sure to feel at home.
 Southern hospitality and Southern cooking is famous for its comforting appeal and that’s the specialty of the house.
 You can feel it from the moment you’re warmly welcomed to the artistically decorated, upscale environment that’s reminiscent of oak-tree shaded small town southern streets.
-For all of its dedication to the unspoiled charms of the south, Georgia Brown’s is really for sophisticated adults who love high-end comfort food like warm country biscuits and fb1cornbread sticks, crispy catfish fingers and cherry pepper vinegar, lush reminders of traditional Southern home cooking.
+For all of its dedication to the unspoiled charms of the south, Georgia Brown’s is really for sophisticated adults who love high-end comfort food like warm country biscuits and cornbread sticks, crispy catfish fingers and cherry pepper vinegar, lush reminders of traditional Southern home cooking.
 Other treats include Charleston she-crab soup, fried green tomatoes, Carolina gumbo and jumbo lump crab cakes.
 The fried chicken is heart-stoppingly good and is accompanied by mashed potatoes splashed with a rich brown gravy.
 For dessert, servers tempt with a tray displaying Key lime pie, sweet potato cheesecake, peach cobbler and bourbon pecan pie—all served with a scoop of Jack Daniels ice cream and the Sunday brunches are spiced with live jazz.

 atan Indians, French Huguenots and Sephardic Jews from Portugal and Spain; all of whom influenced this rich and diverse cooking with foods and methods from their homelands.
 The restaurant is rumored to be a favorite of Bill Clinton, who frequents it when he’s in town, First Lady Michelle Obama and Jill Biden were seen there recently, it’s Zagat rated and won an Open Table Diner’s Choice Award in 2011.